 - Pot racks (which include a top shelf for pot storage, then dangling hooks below for other items to be hung).

-- Wire wall storage, such as the Em & Lee rack.
+- Wire wall storage, such as this convenient rack.

 - Vertical pot/pan holder, such as the patented one from SimpleHouseware.

 - Mount wine racks underneath wall-mounted cabinets, which (same as our shelf idea - see #1) barely requires any vertical space to be taken up.

 - Consider replacing a single wall cabinet with a wall-mounted plate and cup holder.
 They can be much more convenient than a general purpose cabinet, as storage will be much more organized.
 Plus you can more easily access your oft-used plates and cups.

 - The microwave does not have to be in the kitchen area.
 Whilst this might look odd, microwaves can take up a fair amount of space.
 If you are able to move it somewhere else, this can free up some valuable worktop space.

 If you have any half-height walls where both sides are available (such as those which form a breakfast bar or dining booth), building storage into the back of the wall can be a great idea.
 This is what the Little Red Hen Cabin done and it works well:

 - Consider fitting the fridge-freezer below the stairs (well, at the very top part of it, otherwise you would need a mini-fridge!).
 This can free up a valuable 23” (60cm) of space for your kitchen, and can even work if you go for Tansu stairs as you can just include a big ‘box’ area for the fridge-freezer.